ValksGodotTools/Template/README.md

 ## Known Issues
 - Borderless mode does not fully cover the entire screen (there is a 2 pixel border gap all around)
+- Window Size option is sometimes not displaying the correct width and height values

 ## Setup
 1. Download and install the [latest Godot 4 C# release](https://godotengine.org/)